Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 Typed Secret Retrieval in Python

-Raw string interpolation bypasses Pulumi’s secret masking engine.
-Wrap sensitive values in pulumi.Output types immediately.
-Use explicit return annotations to prevent accidental serialization during resource graph compilation.
+Raw string interpolation bypasses Pulumi's secret masking engine.
+Wrap sensitive values in pulumi.Output types immediately. config.get_secret() and config.require_secret() both return Output[str]—never assign these to a plain str type annotation.

 import pulumi